A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

-It is implicitly understood that the $\Gamma$ in both branches is the same $\Gamma$ and that this is a context multiset.
+It is implicitly understood that the $\Gamma$ in both branches is the same $\Gamma$ \footnote{Some authors label these $\Gamma$'s to make this point explicit.} and that this is a context multiset.
 This notation, whilst clearly functional, is somewhat undesirable for it requires us to assign meta-variables to represent contexts when discussing inferences.
 Therein lies the problem; the rule requires that we talk about shared contexts in terms of derivations from arbitrary contexts $\Gamma$.
 The problem here is the requirement of the $\Gamma$ to represent an arbitrary context\footnote{This is different to the issue of discharging, for there we are justified in having discharge be a part of the rule for we specify precisely what we discharge.
 Here, we have an arbitrary (multi)set of assumptions required to correctly represent the structure of the rule.}.
-In a derivation, such $\Gamma$'s naturally accumulate and are consumed through discharge.
+In a derivation, such $\Gamma$'s naturally accumulate and may be consumed through discharge.
 However, the rule uses these contexts effectively as labels.
 By doing so, we end up drawing vertical sequents and blur the lines between a pure rule of inference and its application.
 Since our rules are schematic in nature, this in itself isn't problematic.
 However, as we shall see in Section~\ref{sec:Basic-Derivability} and beyond, if one were to consider a non-schematic system, this distinction becomes important.
 Of course, we could simply ignore this issue and use the initial method of encoding additivity.
 However, the problems initially identified remain.
-Thus, we propose the system shown in Figure~\ref{fig:NatDedILL2} to better represent a tree-like version of the rule schemas of $\rm N_{ILL}$.
+Thus, for the remainder of the paper, we sahll use the system shown in Figure~\ref{fig:NatDedILL2} to better represent the rule schemas of $\rm N_{ILL}$.
+That isn't to say that this presentation of the rules constitutes a new calculus; this is simply a new way of systematically and uniformally representing the rules of the natural deduction system $\rm N_{ILL}$.